 At Simpson University, it was an “undisputed fact” in my lawsuit that Simpson University regularly violates its written policy to enroll professing Christians only into its traditional undergraduate programs.

-In summary, the problem of broken boards has nothing to do with a lack of nice people serving as Christian board members.
-Nice people are nice to be with, but niceness is not enough to make a well-meaning Christian a competent board member.
-Just as a brain surgeon might be a nice person, but tragically incompetent, the same holds true for board members.
-When board members are incompetent, everyone involved in the Christian organization stands at risk of experiencing loss.
+In summary, the problem of broken boards has nothing to do with a lack of nice people serving as board members.
+Nice people are nice to be with, but niceness is not enough to turn a well-meaning Christian into a competent board member.
+Just as a brain surgeon might be a nice person, but still engage in malpractice, the same holds true for board members.